 A survivor will share their perspective thought and emotional process while being trafficked, as well as the reason why they could not leave.

 A survivor will share their perspective and thoughts about their mindset after being rescued.
 Why it was hard to ask for help, mindset, and thought process that kept creating roadblocks and eventually, put them in more vulnerable situations.

 The Type of Human Trafficking and Mindset

 Stages of Human Trafficking and the Mindset of a Victim

-This class will explain the importance of understanding the type of Trafficking and the type of abuse that occurred and the ability to build a proper victim care approach.
+This class will explain the importance of understanding the type of trafficking and the type of abuse that occurred, as well as the ability to build a proper victim care approach.

 Forced Labour and Mindset

 HT Module 2 – 60 minutes

 In this class, you will hear from a male survivor of human trafficking who survived Canada’s largest forced labor human trafficking case in 2010 called Project Opapa.
 Mr. Miko was trafficked from Hungary to Canada, along with 29 other male victims.
 He was forced to live in a basement with 6 other individuals, forced to work 20 hours a day, and was severely starved.
 He became a key witness in the court case that eventually took down the entire organized crime ring.
 Mr. Miko will share how he was lured, the conditions he lived under, the type of work he was forced to do, the way he felt, and why he didn’t leave.

 Timea Nagy was his emergency caseworker and Shelley Gilbert become his long-term case manager out of Windsor, Ontario.
 Both caseworkers will be sharing their thoughts on how to provide appropriate victim care to forced labour victims.